mdZihan7/FlutterApp/todo_main_app/README.md

 ## Description
-A2SV 2023 project phase Mobile Team,This repository serves as a central hub for tracking the progress of my app development tasks.
+A central hub for tracking the progress of app development.

 ## Screenshot Demo